-There are also Khowar speakers in cities such as Peshawar, Islamabad, Lahore and Karachi, as well as in Gilgit and Hunza, where it is used as a second language.
-There are possibly a number of Khowar speakers in Shighnan in Afghanistan, in Xinjiang in China, and in Tajikistan and Turkey.
+There are also Khowar speakers in cities such as Peshawar, Rawalpindi and Karachi, as well as in Hunza, where it is used as a second language.
 Speakers of Khowar call themselves Chetrari or Chitrali (چترالی).

 Since the early 20th century Khowar has been written with the Nasta'liq style of the Perso-Arabic script.
 Before then it was unwritten.
-Khowar has also been written with a version of the Latin alphabet since the 1996, when Rehmat Aziz Chitrali with the collaboration of Khowar Academy created the Khowar Latin alphabet.
+Khowar has also been written with a version of the Latin alphabet since the 1996, when the Khowar Academy created the Khowar Latin alphabet.

 There is a fortnightly newspaper, Chitral Vision (چترال وژن), in Khowar and Urdu published by the Khowar Academy in Karachi.
 There are also occasional radio broadcasts in Khowar.